To download PDF: Official DHHS released HIPAA Audit Checklist

 - Lead Network Engineer and/or individuals responsible for:

-- administration of systems which store, transmit, or access Electronic Protected Health Information (EPHI)
+- administration of systems that store, transmit, or access Electronic Protected Health Information (EPHI)

 - administration systems networks (wired and wireless)

-- monitoring of systems which store, transmit, or access EPHI
+- monitoring of systems that store, transmit, or access EPHI

 - monitoring systems networks (if different from above)